ovito-org/extensions-contrib-page/docs/index.markdown

 layout: default
 ---

-This page provides a curated directory of useful Python extensions for [OVITO](https://www.ovito.org/), for example, new [modifiers](#modifiers) and [file readers](#file-readers).
-These extensions have been developed and contributed by members of the OVITO user community.
-They are all hosted in external code repositories, which are maintained by their respective authors.
+This page provides a curated list of useful Python extensions for [OVITO](https://www.ovito.org/), e.g., new [modifiers](https://ovito.org/docs/dev/python/introduction/custom_modifiers.html) and [file readers](https://ovito.org/docs/dev/python/introduction/custom_file_readers.html).
+These extensions have been developed and contributed by independent members of the OVITO user community.
+They are hosted in external code repositories, which are maintained by their respective authors.

-Please see each extension's documentation page or the [OVITO manual](https://ovito.org/docs/dev/reference/pipelines/modifiers/python_script.html#installing-python-based-extensions-for-ovito-with-pip) for installation instructions.
-Most extensions can be used with *OVITO Pro* and the standalone *OVITO Python Module*
-(version 3.9 or later).
+Please see each extension's documentation or the [OVITO manual](https://ovito.org/docs/dev/reference/pipelines/modifiers/python_script.html#installing-python-based-extensions-for-ovito-with-pip) for installation instructions.
+Most extensions can be used with *OVITO Pro* and the standalone *OVITO Python Module* (version 3.9 or later).

 ## How to submit your extension

-If you would like your own extension to be reviewed by the OVITO team and added to this list, please write to [social@ovito.org](mailto:social@ovito.org).
+If you would like your own extension to be added to this list by the OVITO team, please write to [social@ovito.org](mailto:social@ovito.org).
 Alternatively, you can open an [issue](https://github.com/ovito-org/extensions-contrib-page/issues) or submit a [pull request](https://github.com/ovito-org/extensions-contrib-page/pulls) to the [GitHub repository](https://github.com/ovito-org/extensions-contrib-page).

 # Modifiers